Platform Docs

 All error responses follow this consistent format:

-• code: Machine-readable error code for programmatic handling
+• error.code: Machine-readable error code for programmatic handling

 HTTP Status Codes